YamamotoDesu/clean_architecture_testing/README.md

 }
 ```

-### 🤡 Prepare a dummy JSON and a helper class for reading
+### 🤡 Prepare a dummy JSON and a helper class for reading it

 test/helpers/dummy_data/dummy_weather_response.json
 ```json